 If you are granted a work visa based on an occupation on this list, then you can only stay in New Zealand temporarily.
 You won’t necessarily be able to apply for residence.

 Canterbury has special labour market needs because of the need to rebuild the region following recent earthquakes.
 The Canterbury Skill Shortage List (sometimes referred to as CSSL) contains occupations in critical shortage.
 If you have skills that appear on the Canterbury Skill Shortage List, then you may qualify for a temporary work visa.

 If you meet the requirements of the occupations listed and you have a job offer in Canterbury, you may be granted a temporary work visa without a labour market check.
 The Canterbury List also draws on the occupations on the Immediate and Long-term Skill Shortage Lists that are relevant to the Canterbury rebuild.
 If the occupation is on the Long-term List, then you may also be able to apply for residence.

 Employers wanting to bring migrant workers to New Zealand for occupations not on the lists may do so provided suitable New Zealanders are not available.
-If you want to qualify for residence, entry may be arranged under the Skilled Migrant Category and Talent (Accredited Employers) Work Instructions.
-Temporary visas may be available under other schemes such as the Essential Skills Work Instructions.
+Other immigration options that may be appropriate include:

 See more about how the lists are reviewed and updated.